ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-04-swift-essentials-variables-data-types-and-more-part-1.md

 """
 {%- endhighlight -%}

-### Bools and toggle function
+### Bools and the Toggle Function

-When you create a variable, you can change it value later.
+When you create a variable, you can change its value later.
 So, we can create a bool value and change it using the `toggle` function.

 {%- highlight swift -%}
 var isAdmin = false